 May mercy and peace and love be multiplied to you.Jude 1:2(NASB)

-In his desire to contend earnestly for the faith, Jude's prayer and pleading to the Father was that multiplied blessing be bestowed on all those that are in Christ Jesus.
-He asked that an overflowing abundance of mercy, peace and love be showered on all who trust in Jesus.
-He knew that wolves were prowling around seeking to scatter the little flock of God and so he asked the Father for mercy to help in time of need - and for an abundance of peace and love, in the midst of difficult times.
+In his desire to contend earnestly for the faith, Jude's prayer and pleading to the Father was that multiplied blessings be bestowed on all those who are in Christ Jesus.
+He asked that an overflowing abundance of mercy, peace, and love be showered on all who trust in Jesus.
+He knew that wolves were prowling around seeking to scatter the little flock of God, and so he asked the Father for mercy to help in time of need and for an abundance of peace and love, in the midst of difficult times.

-Loving Father, we lift before You all those that are called and chosen by You to be Your children.
-Bless each one and may Your grace and mercy, peace and love be abundantly poured out on all that trust in Christ as Saviour – and keeps us all we pray in these difficult days in which we live, as we contend earnestly for the faith… in Jesus name we pray, AMEN.
+Heavenly Father, I lift before You all those that are called by You and who have trusted in Jesus for salvation.
+Bless each one and may Your grace and mercy, peace and love, be abundantly poured out on them all.
+Keep all Your children under the shadow of Your wings in these difficult days in which we live, as we contend earnestly for the faith.
+In Jesus' name, AMEN.